themesberg/flowbite-svelte/src/routes/docs/components/carousel.md

 ---
 layout: componentLayout
 title: Svelte Carousel - Flowbite
-breadcrumb_title: Carousel
+breadcrumb_title: Svelte Carousel
+component_title: Carousel
 dir: Components
 description: Use the carousel component to slide through multiple elements and images using custom controls, indicators, intervals, and options
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib'
+  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib'

   import { props as items } from '../../props/Carousel.json'